 Founded in 2010 by Chef José Andrés, World Central Kitchen (WCK) is first to the frontlines, providing meals in response to humanitarian, climate, and community crises while working to build resilient food systems with locally led solutions.
 WCK has served more than 200 million fresh meals to people impacted by natural disasters and other crises around the world.
 WCK’s Resilience Programs strengthen food and nutrition security by training chefs and school cooks; advancing clean cooking practices; and awarding grants to farms, fisheries, and small food businesses while also providing educational and networking opportunities.

 The American Red Cross prevents and alleviates human suffering in the face of emergencies by mobilizing the power of volunteers and the generosity of donors.

 Latino Community Foundation

-The Latino Community Foundation exists to unleash the power of Latinos in California.
+The Latino Community Foundation exists to unleash the civic and economic power of Latinos in California.

 Oregon Food Bank Inc

 The mission of Oregon Food Bank (OFB) is to eliminate hunger and its root causes.
 Since 1988, we’ve worked to cultivate a community-led network of people fighting hunger at every level—from farmers and wholesalers, to grocers and manufacturers, to community leaders and elected officials.
 OFB operates at the nexus of a network of 21 regional food banks (5 operated by OFB) and 1,400+ food assistance sites across the state of Oregon and Clark County, Washington.
 Our approach to fighting hunger delivers on the immediate need for food distribution in our communities--101 million meals last year--as we also shape sustainable, longer-term solutions.